isomerpages/isomerpages-govtech/pages/govtechturns7.md

 ### Keep up with us on social media to see how we're celebrating our 7th birthday

-*We're posting something new everyday this week so that you can learn more about GovTech's initiatives and communities that are paving the way for digital government transformation.
-Follow our socials so you don't miss out!*
+We're posting something new everyday this week so that you can learn more about GovTech's initiatives and communities that are paving the way for digital government transformation.
+Follow our socials so you don't miss out and leave us a like or comment!

 <div class="row">